Rany29-coder/My_new_food_app/README.md

 - Add push notifications for order updates and new product deals.
 - Integrate payment gateways for seamless transactions.
 - Introduce a loyalty rewards system for frequent buyers.
-- Enable analytics for sellers to gain deeper insights into their business.

 ---